Legal Considerations in the Start up or Expansion of a Business Venture

 - Employment Contracts create the foundation for a formal relationship and clarifies the rights, responsibilities, and obligations of employees and employers.
 Documenting the terms of employment can be a great asset in dealing with any future disputes that may arise.

 The Boutty Law Firm, P.A. believes in being proactive to prevent legal problems before they arise.
 W can review and draft documents for any aspect of business formation or expansion and assist with licensing, permits, zoning, and insurance issues.
 We are experienced negotiators and litigators and can provide quality representation for disputes of breach of contract or commercial liability.
-Call our Winter Park, Florida office at 407-537-0543.
+Call our Maitland, Florida office at 407-537-0543.
 We serve all of Central Florida and the surrounding areas.